applejag/notes-old/linux-memory-pages.md

 # Pages

-Continuing on from [[4e7771c9]], the next segment abstraction of RAM in Linux is pages.
+Continuing on from [[linux-memory-zones]], the next segment abstraction of RAM in Linux is pages.
 Each zone has a fixed set of pages, and each page has a fixed set of bytes.